 Looking at a ProteinCartography map is like taking a bird's eye view of the similarities between proteins.
 ProteinCartography creates a continuous distribution that the clustering tries to discretize.
 On average, proteins in cluster 2 are likely more similar to other proteins in cluster 2 than in other clusters.
 However, upon closer evaluation, the reality is more nuanced.
-For example, two of the characterized proteins in cluster 3, Q86LB8 and Q9XZT6 from Drosophila and Anopheles, are actually more closely related to the characterized proteins in cluster 3.
-These two proteins have an average TM-score of 0.80 compared to the rest of the characterized proteins in cluster 0, while they have an average TM-score of 0.90 compared to the characterized proteins in cluster 0.
+For example, two of the characterized proteins in cluster 3, Q86LB8 and Q9XZT6 from Drosophila and Anopheles, are actually more closely related to the characterized proteins in cluster 0 that have similar functions than to the characterized proteins in cluster 3.
+These two proteins have an average TM-score of 0.80 compared to the rest of the characterized proteins in cluster 3, while they have an average TM-score of 0.90 compared to the characterized proteins in cluster 0.
 The functions of these proteins align with these findings, but this isn't always the case.
 The proteins in cluster 4, which have some functional diversity, have an average structural similarity of 0.94, while the proteins in the very tight cluster of TK1 proteins in cluster 7 that exclusively actin on dT have an average TM-score of only 0.84.